 VM Image Catalogue and Management

-EGI provides a VM image catalogue, consisting on an open library of virtual appliances (bundle of one or more VM images) for use on clouds or for personal download, supporting VM image management operations like: registration of new instances, reuse of existing ones and contextualization.
+EGI provides a VM image catalogue consisting on an open library of virtual appliances (bundle of one or more VM images) for use on clouds or for personal download, supporting VM image management operations including: registration of new instances, reuse of existing ones and contextualization.
 The catalogue also provides tools for automatically and securely distributing the images to any resource provider.
 This activity will identify requirements from both EGI and CANFAR to use the VM image catalogue and integrate the distribution of images within the two infrastructures.

 Table 7 – VM Image Catalogue roadmap